Fun Facts About Giant Anteaters

-- It has poor eyesight, but it’s sense of smell is 40 times more sensitive than that of humans.
+- It has poor eyesight, but its sense of smell is 40 times more sensitive than that of humans.

 - Giant anteaters can live around 16 years in captivity.

 - Giant anteaters have the lowest body temperature of any mammal.
-Because bugs don’t provide anteaters with a ton of energy, they have slow metabolisms and a body temperature of only 90.86 degrees Fahrenheit.
+Because bugs don’t provide Anteaters with a ton of energy, they have slow metabolisms and a body temperature of only 90.86 degrees Fahrenheit.

-Fun Facts About Giant Anteaters – Unique Tongue
+Giant Anteaters – Unique Tongues

 The anteater has no teeth and is capable of very limited jaw movement.
 Jaw depression creates an oral opening large enough for the slender tongue to flick out.
 The tongue is covered in backward-curving papillae and coated in thick, sticky saliva secreted from its enlarged salivary glands, which allows the anteater to collect insects with it.